elunna/nerfhack-changelog/README.md

 * Monsters can use figurines and magic flutes (Evil)
 * Monsters can use cameras to blind you (Splice)
-* Monsters can use scrolls of remove curse (Evil)
+* Monsters can read scrolls of remove curse (Evil)
+* Monsters can read scrolls of stinking cloud and target the player (Evil)
+* Monsters can read scrolls of fire and target the player (Deferred in vanilla)
 * Monsters can throw (lit) potions of oil at you (xnh)
 * Monsters can throw potions of polymorph (Evil)
 * Monsters can throw potions of hallucination at you (xnh)
 * Monsters can zap wands of cancellation at the player (Evil)
 * Monsters can zap wands of slow monster at the player (Evil)
 * Monsters can zap wands of wonder at the player
-* Monsters can read scrolls of stinking cloud and target the player (Evil)
-* Monsters can read scrolls of fire and target the player (Deferred in vanilla)
 * Hostile monsters wielding a digging tool can break boulders (Evil)
 * Monsters can quaff potions of restore ability to un-cancel themselves (Evil)
 * Vampire monsters can quaff vampire blood to heal (SLASHEM)